tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

     painting = False
 {% endhighlight %}

 Run the sketch to confirm that everything works.
-Read over these edits while simulating the process process in your mind paying careful attention to when `painting` is in a true/false state.
-The `if` statement draws a line from the *current* x/y coords to the *current* x/y coords (not previous) if `painting` is set to `False`.
+Read over these edits while simulating the process in your mind, paying careful attention to when `painting` is in a true or false state.
+The `if not painting…` statement draws a line from the *current* x/y coords to the *current* x/y coords (not previous) if `painting` is `False`.
 The `frameCount > 1` part solves the initial (0,0) problem.
-The `paintmode` will become relevant later when we begin add different paint-modes.
+The `paintmode` will become relevant later when we begin to add different paint-modes.

 <figure>
   <img src="{{ site.url }}/img/pitl07/paint-app-first-paint-resolved.png" />